The Tuskegee Syphilis Experiment

 actively make sure that these guys didn't get penicillin from other doctors who didn't know about the study for things like colds or whatever, because they would accidentally cure the syphilis.

-Like the penicillin was an enemy to this study, study, essentially, is how they thought of it.
+Like, that's that's the links that they went to.
+Like, the penicillin was an enemy to this study, essentially, is how they thought of it.

 Well, one more link that they went to before we take a break was when World War II rolls around,